teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 ##When do I set my OKRs?

-We set OKRs and personal development goals each quarter - in first working week of each quarter.
+We set OKRs and personal development goals every three months - in first working week of the second month of each quarter.

 Our business quarters are:

-Q1 - October, November, December
+- Q1 - October, November, December - OKRs set in first week of November
-Q2 - January, February, March
+- Q2 - January, February, March - OKRs set in first week of February
-Q3 - April, May, June
+- Q3 - April, May, June - OKRs set in first week of May
-Q4 - July, August, September
+- Q4 - July, August, September - OKRs set in first week of August

 ##How are my OKRs reviewed?

-Once you’ve set your OKRs, each month during the quarter you’ll need to rate your progress on each key result you’ve set out.
+At the end of each OKR period you’ll need to rate your progress on each key result you’ve set out.
 This rating is a simple 0 to 100% rating, with 100% being the result has been fully delivered.

 ##What kind of support can I get to help me achieve my OKRs?

 When you set your OKRs you need to think about what support you need.
 Support can be anything reasonable that makes it more likely that you’ll be able to accomplish your goal.

 This support might include a specific training course or qualification, an opportunity to work on a different kind of project to gain different experience, time in your schedule, pair working or mentoring.
 This list isn’t exhaustive - you need to think about what’s relevant to your goal and be as specific as you can.

-I never get any time for personal development.
+##I never get any time for personal development.
 Help!

 You are responsible for your own schedule and for working with your pod colleagues to fulfil your project responsibilities and achieving your development goals.

 If your chapter lead and pod lead has agreed support for your development goal that includes some company time, then make sure you put that time into your schedule.
+This will also be taken account of in your personal billability target.

 In practice only you can effectively balance project and personal development time so make sure you’re regularly managing your schedule and commitments to ensure you achieve both.

 There will be many development goals where you need to invest some of your own time too.
 It’s important to be realistic about this when setting your goals to ensure that you have enough time, both at work and at home, to invest in your personal development.